pepstock-org/Charba/readme.md

 ...
 ```

-**Charba** version 1.x is based on [JSNI](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJSNI.html) method to integrate javascript objects.
+**Charba** version 1.x is based on [JSNI](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJSNI.html) method to integrate java script objects.

-**Charba** version 2.x contains the package to use [JSINTEROP](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJsInterop.html), package `org.pepstock.charba.jsinterop`.
+**Charba** version 2.x is based on [JSINTEROP](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJsInterop.html) method to integrate java script objects.

 JSNI will be removed with GWT 3.

 JsInterop is one of the core features of GWT 2.8.

 As the name suggests, JsInterop is a way of interoperating Java with JavaScript.
-It offers a better way of communication between the two using annotations instead of having to write JavaScript in your classes (using JSNI).
+It offers a better way of communication between the two using annotations instead of having to write java script in your classes (using JSNI).

 **Pay attention** that GWT compiler (you are using for your project) requires `-generateJsInteropExport` to be passed.